juliang22/ObsidianTimestampNotes/README.md

 ## Known Issues
 1. Inserting timestamps into a bulleted section does not work.
 Unfortunately, code-blocks cannot be in-line with text.
 Make sure to press enter/insert the timestamp on a new line.

+# Other Authors
+This plugin uses the react-youtube npm package: https://www.npmjs.com/package/react-youtube.